The Australian Outback

 1. Great Barrier Reef

 If there is one thing you should see in Queensland than it is the Great Barrier Reef, a World Heritage Site.
-Yes, even on a road trip, you should allow at least a couple of days of days to explore the beaches and of course the corals.
+Yes, even on a road trip, you should allow at least a couple of days to explore the beaches and of course the corals.
 In fact, it is the best place to get your Open-Water PADI-qualification as the water is crystal clear up to 30 metres of depth and pleasantly warm.
 Even better stretch the fun out on a multi-night liveaboard trip to get your advanced certificate.

 If you are not so keen on diving, go snorkelling, paragliding or take a boat trip to explore the area because the Reef is home to countless plants and animals, many of them as yet unknown to science.
 Sealife is (still) abundant, however, all of this is at grave risk.